This is the updated version of an article about confirming messages examples originally published in October 2021.

 An order confirmation email is an email sent soon after a customer makes an online purchase to reassure them the payment has gone through, and their order is being processed.

-A confirmation email doesn’t have a strictly defined structure, and pre-designed confirmation email samples allow you to play around with it.
-Though there are some details required to include in your confirmation email template, such as information about a product, service or event ordered, subscribed, or registered for accordingly, delivery time, or the date of the event.
+It doesn’t have a strictly defined structure, and pre-designed confirmation email samples allow you to play around with it.
+Though there are some details required to include in your confirmation email template, such as information about a product, service, or event ordered, subscribed, or registered for accordingly, delivery time, or the date of the event.

-Dashly has a variety of ready-to-use confirmation email templates.
-Or, you can choose one of the confirmation email samples provided in this article and create your confirmation email template from scratch using a simple drag-and-drop interface of the software.
+Dashly has a variety of ready-to-use templates.
+Or, you can choose one of the confirmation email samples provided in this article and create your message from scratch using a simple drag-and-drop interface of the software.

-A confirmation email is usually sent automatically right after a customer completes an action that triggers an email confirmation.
-All you have to do is to set up a system to track customers’ behavior.
+Such an email is usually sent automatically right after a customer completes an action that triggers an email confirmation.
+All you have to do is set up a system to track customers’ behavior.

 No, coding skills are not required, nor do you need to be a designer.
-With Dashly’s easy-to-use visual editor, you can quickly build your first confirmation email with minimal effort, even if you’ve never done this before.
+With Dashly’s easy-to-use visual editor, you can quickly build your first confirmation message sample with minimal effort, even if you’ve never done this before.
 And for more inspiration, use our confirmation email templates.

 Dashly is a conversational marketing platform that helps businesses connect to their customers.
-With our main features (chatbots, live chat, pop-ups), you can establish consistent productive communication, build trust, and, eventually, grow revenue.
+With our main features (chatbots, live chat, pop-ups) you can use any order confirmation template from this article, customize it, and send it to your clients on autopilot.

 Read also: